goong-io/goong-io.github.io/docs/pages/example/add-image.md

 language:
 - JavaScript
 products:
-- Goong GL JS
+- Documentation
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './add-image.html';"
 ---

-Add an icon to the map from an external URL and use it in a [symbol layer](/docs/style-spec/layers/#symbol).
+Add an icon to the map from an external URL and use it in a [symbol layer](https://docs.goong.io/docs/style-spec/layers/#symbol).

 {{ <Example html={html} {...this.props} /> }}